Vasai: Tourism

 The Vasai Fort, originally built in 1184, is a major tourist attraction in the region.
 The Archaeological Survey of India has started restoration work of the fort, although the quality of the work has been severely criticized by conservation activists.
 In August 2010 a wall of the fort collapsed, raising questions about the quality of the work.

-There are also three well-known religious sites including the Vajreshwari Temple, St. Francis Xavier's Church, Giriz and the Datta Mandir of Dongri.
+There are also multiple well-known religious sites including the Vajreshwari Temple, St. Francis Xavier's Church, Giriz, Tungareshwar Mahadev Temple, Jeevdani Mata Temple and the Datta Mandir of Dongri.

 There are various festivals tourists come to visit.

 There are famous and peaceful beaches are also located such as Suruchi beach, Bena beach, Rangaon beach, Bhuigaon beach, Kalamb beach, Rajodi beach, Navapur, etc.